 Here are a few things to consider though:

-- Many of the older chargers are simply a waste of time unless you are parking overnight.
-They are often 3.7kw chargers which means snailpace slow with them being merely a slight upgrade compared to a three-pin plug.
+Many of the older chargers are simply a waste of time, unless you are parking overnight.
+Often, 3.7kw chargers which means snailpace slow with them being merely a slight upgrade compared to a three-pin plug.
 You could park you Nissan leaf at Tesco, plug in your car and come back to a whole ‘two miles’ of extra range.

-- Broken, Vandalised, Behind Locked Gates…not there!
-These are all things I have experienced before, and sometimes it can take a very long time to get them fixed and working again.
+Broken, Vandalised, Behind Locked Gates…not there!
+These are all things I have experienced before.
+Sometimes it can take a very long time to get them fixed and working again.
 If you are dependent upon a specific location based ChargePoint and it’s suddenly not useable then it could have a serious impact on your charging capabilities.

-In a nutshell, only rely on public charging networks if you really must, otherwise charge at home or work.
+In a nutshell, only rely on public charging networks.
+If you really must.
+However we recommend to charge at home or work.
 Think of the public charging network like that friend you have, who, when you see them are the life and soul of the party but also has a habit of letting you down at the last minute.
-A bit like that friend, the network is gradually getting older, more refined and over time will start to settle down, become much more reliable, but may be not quite as much fun!
+Just like your friend, the network is gradually getting older.
+It is more refined and over time will start to settle down.
+It become much more reliable, but may be not quite as much fun!

 Note on home charging: